Piazzi/flyweight/README.md

 # Code

 Simple project representing the flyweight design pattern.
+For this one, i created a Game Class that has multiple assets and textures, textures can be used in multiple assets.If 2 assets uses the same texture, intead of creating 2 texture objets, only one object for that texture is really necessary, so the texture object should be referenced in the assets without being duplicated and consume more memory.

 # Resume